hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250521342v3-pedantic-a-dataset-for-the-automatic-examination-of-definiteness-in-.md

 ---
 layout: default
-title: PEDANTIC: A Dataset for the Automatic Examination of Definiteness in Patent Claims
+title: "PEDANTIC: A Dataset for the Automatic Examination of Definiteness in Patent Claims"
 ---

 # PEDANTIC: A Dataset for the Automatic Examination of Definiteness in Patent Claims